RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 ```@example Main
 using MixedModels        # run mixed models
-using MixedModelsSim     # simulation functions for mixed models
+using MixedModelsSim     # simulation utilities
-using DataFrames, Tables # work with data tables
+using DataFrames, Tables # work with dataframes
 using StableRNGs         # random number generator
-using Statistics         # basic math funcions
+using Statistics         # basic statistical functions
 using DataFrameMacros    # dplyr-like operations
 using CairoMakie         # plotting package
 CairoMakie.activate!(type="svg") # use vector graphics